 These are not your average run-of-the-mill cyber security careers.
 They are unique, exciting, challenging and rewarding.
-The Cyber Security course at Woz U can help you prepare for them faster than you think.
+The Cyber Security courses in powered by Woz U programs can help you prepare for them faster than you think.

 A penetration tester is one of the least talked about careers in cyber security.
 Oftentimes it is referred to as “pen tester.”
 What does a pen tester do?
 A professional in this field is constantly monitoring and testing computers and software, in addition to assessing threat detection and anti-intrusion methods of networks to help make them more secure and prevent unauthorized access.